Skip to content

 District 5 Primary: Mazuera Arias Leads Molina by 33 Votes With Four Precincts Outstanding

-Jack Beckett2 weeks ago2 weeks ago05 mins
+Jack Beckett2 months ago1 month ago05 mins

 District 5 is a cliffhanger.
 With 26 of 30 precincts in, J.D.
 Mazuera Arias leads Marjorie Molina 2,712 to 2,679.
 Four precincts remain.
 Margin 33 votes, about 0.61 percent.
 Unofficial.